Skip to content

 This course covers the essential machine learning techniques and algorithms and their applications.
 Topics include supervised and unsupervised learning, clustering, classification algorithms, linear regression, support vector machines, decision trees, random forests, neural network, deep learning, and reinforcement learning.
 Throughout the course, students will be exposed to real-world industrial, business, medical and social problems, where the obtained skills are employed to handle data and develop machine learning based solutions.
 The material and structure of the course are designed with a preference for the practical knowledge of AI more than mathematical or theoretical concepts.
 Different Machine Learning applications will be discussed including computer vision, natural language processing, time-series prediction, speech recognition, sentiment analysis, cybersecurity, among others.

 The course covers Artificial Intelligence and Machine Learning methods for computer vision.
-Fundamental concepts in computer vision are covered, including: image formation, feature representation (color, texture, and shape), image augmentation (filtering), keypoint and edge detection, image segmentation, perceptual grouping, object/activity recognition, pose estimation, and 3D scene reconstruction.
-Students will learn about advanced AI techniques used on these applications.
+Fundamental concepts in computer vision are covered, including image formation, feature representation (color, texture, and shape), image augmentation (filtering), key point and edge detection, image segmentation, perceptual grouping, object/activity recognition, pose estimation, and 3D scene reconstruction.
+Students will learn about advanced AI techniques and tools used on these applications.

 It is often said that an ethical AI system must be inclusive, explainable, have a positive purpose and use data responsibly, but what does this mean in practice?
 In this course, students will examine and discuss case studies showcasing both good and questionable applications of AI.
-Particular emphasis will be placed on the data and modeling decisions that AI developers can make in the creation and application of their systems and the implications of these decision on society.
-Readings will be drawn from a host of books including: Heartificial Intelligence: Embracing Our Humanity to Maximize Machines by John Havens; Race After Technology: Abolitionist Tools for the New Jim Code by Ruha Benjamin; Automating Inequality: How High-Tech Tools Profile, Police and Punish the Poor by Virginia Eubanks; Artificial Unintelligence: How Computers Misunderstand the World by Meredith Broussard; and Invisible Women: Exposing Data Bias in a World Designed for Men by Caroline Criado Perez.
+Emphasis will be placed on the data and modeling decisions that AI developers can make in the creation and application of their systems and the implications of these decision on society.

 Elective Courses